 Next thing I know, I’ve ordered crinkle-cut cheese fries with house-made ranch sauce, meatball hoagie, and chicken parm.

 The fries come out first, and all I can remember is how incredibly great that house-made ranch sauce is.
 I would drive here just for that ranch; you get my drift?

 The cheese slice arrives, and it doesn’t look like a regular pizza.
 The crust is more like a mix of cracker and NY-style, fascinating and different.
-The sauce and cheese on it are great, no complaints here, but I need to do some toppings next time.
+The sauce and cheese are great; no complaints here, but I need to do some toppings next time.

 The menu mentions the meatball hoagie being Grandma’s Secret Recipe Homemade Meatballs with fresh red sauce, garlic butter & mozzarella cheese.
-Grandma…..please adopt me.
+So Grandma, please adopt me.

 You MUST order the Chicken Parm

 Now here’s the real star of the show, the chicken parm.
 It’s pretty bold of Valento’s Pizza & Hoagies to proclaim “The #1 Chicken Parm in the state of Florida” on their menu.
 I’m not sure if that’s true since I haven’t tried every single chicken parm in the state of Florida, BUT…it is most definitely the real mother f’in deal.

 Everything about this sandwich is perfect, from the breading on the chicken to the bread.
 It’s mind-blowingly good, and you can quote me on that.